StevenKearney/noc-skill-boost/Day02_Zabbix/lab.md

         * Click Apply
         * We should now see successful pings (screenshots/latest-data.png)

-#### 3. Trigger an alert and see how Zabbix captures and displays the problem/event details
+#### 3. Simulate an outage and see how Zabbix captures and displays the problem/event details

 * Now we will simulate an outage
     * We will do this by changing the IP address to a non-routable address.
-This it not something that would normally be done intentionally
+This is not something that would normally be done intentionally
     * Navigate to **Configuration** -> **Hosts** -> **Branch-RTR-01** -> **Agent Interfaces**
         * We will change our IP address from **1.1.1.1** to something we cannot reach like **10.255.255.254**
         * Click **Update**